-your total income your total income subtractions
+your total income add backs

+your total income subtractions

-Use worksheet 4 on page 42 to work out your income reconciliation adjustments for your primary and non-primary production businesses.
+Use worksheet 4 on page 39 to work out your income reconciliation adjustments for your primary and non-primary production businesses.
 The amount you write at X Income reconciliation adjustments item P8 on your schedule is the total of your primary production and non-primary production income adjustments.

-Where the amount is negative, print ${\bf L}$ in the box at the right of the amount.
+If the amount is negative, print $\mbox{\bf L}$ in the box at the right of the amount.